 The five-piece released their debut album, Liberacion, in 2017, and it’s…well, it’s exactly as you’d expect – like any Rolling Stones album since they stopped being relevant.

 Lead single Disorden is the type of boogie-woogie which usually makes Lenny Henry dance on Jools Holland’s Hootenanny, while album opener Insatisfaccion – a very Rolling Stones song title in itself – starts with Osvaldo seemingly doing an impression of Vic Reeves’ pub singer.

 Perhaps we’re being harsh on 12-bar blues, and the language barrier is something of a hindrance, although one song on the album, Walking the Dog, is sung in English and features such lyrics as: “I jump so high I touch the sky/Didn’t get back until quarter to five.”

-Earlier this year, The Sun sent a reporter to Barcelona to see Barrio Viejo play a stripped-back ‘gig’ in the corner of restaurant Mr Robinson’s.
+In 2018, The Sun sent a reporter to Barcelona to see Barrio Viejo play a stripped-back ‘gig’ in the corner of restaurant Mr Robinson’s.